-- 93. Report of the Special Investigating Committee.
-Report of Special Investigating Committee. - (a) The special investigating committee shall file with the Clerk a written report that includes, at a minimum, a summary of each charge alleged in the petition, the vote on each charge alleged in the petition, and the reasons the committee did or did not authorize each charge against the member.
+- 93. Report of the Special Investigating Committee. - (a) The special investigating committee shall file with the Clerk a written report that includes, at a minimum, a summary of each charge alleged in the petition, the vote on each charge alleged in the petition, and the reasons the committee did or did not authorize each charge against the member.
 Any member of the special investigating committee may include a supplemental statement in the report, either concurring with or dissenting from all or part of the report, or explaining a reason for his or her vote on a charge.
 The report shall be signed by all of the members of the special investigating committee, regardless of their original vote in the committee proceedings on whether to authorize charges. - (b) If a majority of those appointed determines that reasonable grounds exist to authorize a charge or charges, then for each authorized charge the report shall include a statement of the authorized charge and any factual information supporting that charge.
-Within the report, the special investigating committee shall appoint 2 members of the House, one from the majority caucus and one from the minority caucus, who are not members of the special investigating committee and did not sign the petition, to be managers for the House at the hearing on the authorized charge or charges. - (c) This Rule may be suspended only by the affirmative vote of 71 members elected. - (a) The special investigating committee shall report in writing.
-All reports shall be signed by the members supporting the report. - (b) If a majority of those appointed determines to prefer charges, it shall file with the Clerk a formal statement of charges and specifications, and shall appoint 2 members of the House, one from the majority caucus and one from the minority caucus, who are not members of the special investigating committee to be managers for the House at the hearing on the charges.
-The statement of charges shall constitute the report of the special committee, but the special committee in its discretion may file a supplementary report stating its reasons for not bringing any other charges that may have been suggested to it. - (c) If the special committee determines not to prefer charges, it shall file with the Clerk a resolution exonerating the member named in the initiating resolution together with a report stating its reasons for not preferring charges. - (d) If the special committee cannot by majority vote of those appointed determine whether to prefer charges, the committee shall file with the Clerk a resolution of exoneration and a report stating the affirmative reasons for not preferring charges.
-That report shall be signed by all members of the special investigating committee, regardless of their original vote in the committee proceedings on whether to prefer charges. - (e) This Rule may be suspended only by the affirmative vote of 71 members elected.
+Within the report, the special investigating committee shall appoint 2 members of the House, one from the majority caucus and one from the minority caucus, who are not members of the special investigating committee and did not sign the petition, to be managers for the House at the hearing on the authorized charge or charges. - (c) This Rule may be suspended only by the affirmative vote of 71 members elected.
+(Source: H.R.
+46, 100th G.A.)

-- 94. Select Committee on Discipline.
-Select Committee on Discipline. - (a) If a special investigating committee authorizes charges against any member of the House, the Speaker and the Minority Leader shall appoint a select committee on discipline to hear and determine those charges.
+- 94. Select Committee on Discipline. - (a) If a special investigating committee authorizes charges against any member of the House, the Speaker and the Minority Leader shall appoint a select committee on discipline to hear and determine those charges.
 The select committee shall consist of 12 members of the House, 6 of whom shall be appointed by the Speaker from the majority caucus and 6 of whom shall be appointed by the Minority Leader from the minority caucus.
 The Speaker shall appoint a Chairperson from among the 12 members.
 No member who signed the petition or served on the special investigating committee may be appointed to the select committee. - (b) All appointments to a select committee shall be completed and the select committee shall convene within 30 days after the filing of a report issued by the special investigating committee. - (c) The Chairperson shall give reasonable notice of all meetings to the member named in the petition and to the public.
 All meetings of the select committee shall be open to the public, unless, pursuant to Article IV, Section 5(c) of the Illinois Constitution, the House votes by the affirmative vote of 79 members to hold proceedings in executive session.
 The Clerk shall keep an audio recording and transcript of all meetings. - (d) The Chairperson may establish procedural rules (subject to the approval of the Speaker).
-The select committee may, at the discretion of the Chairperson, administer oaths and compel by subpoena (subject to Rule 4(c)(9)) any person to appear and give testimony as a witness or produce papers, documents, or other materials relevant to the charge or charges. - (e) This Rule may be suspended only by the affirmative vote of 79 members elected. - (a) When charges are preferred against any member of the House under Rule 93, the Speaker and the Minority Leader shall appoint a committee, to be known as a select committee on discipline, to hear and determine the charges.
-The select committee shall consist of 12 members of the House, 6 of whom shall be appointed by the Speaker from the majority caucus and 6 of whom shall be appointed by the Minority Leader from the minority caucus.
-The Speaker shall appoint a Chairperson of the select committee from among the 12 members.
-No member who served on the special investigating committee or any sponsor of the initiating resolution may be appointed to the select committee. - (b) All appointments to a select committee on discipline shall be completed and the select committee shall convene within 30 days after the filing of charges for which the committee is appointed. - (c) This Rule may be suspended only by the affirmative vote of 79 members elected.
+The select committee may, at the discretion of the Chairperson, administer oaths and compel by subpoena (subject to Rule 4(c)(9)) any person to appear and give testimony as a witness or produce papers, documents, or other materials relevant to the charge or charges. - (e) This Rule may be suspended only by the affirmative vote of 79 members elected.
+(Source: H.R.
+46, 100th G.A.)